jinnzest/genetic-algorithm-rust/README.md

 1. Without optimization it runs 100000 generations for about 14368590 ms
 2. Dynamic dispatching is replaced by static one: 14304906 ms, mostly the same speed
+3. Hash map is replaced by function with pattern matching: 11891678 ms, ~ 20% faster than initial one